codeprentice-org/change-journal/CONTRIBUTING.md

 Ideally, once we get the `fanotify` backend working for Linux, we'll also work on the USN Journal backend for Windows.
-This'll probably be more complicated than the `fanotify` backend, since I haven't developed with Rust for Windows before, especially Windows APIs, and there doesn't appear to be a good wrapper library for the USN Journal API as there is for `fanotify`.
+This will probably be more complicated than the `fanotify` backend, since I haven't developed with Rust for Windows before, especially Windows APIs, and there doesn't appear to be a good wrapper library for the USN Journal API as there is for `fanotify`.